axemwa/NoStrip/README.md

 *nostrip.axe.gold* - Permission to strip logs with a gold axe

 *nostrip.axe.diamond* - Permission to strip logs with a diamond axe

+*nostrip.** - Wildcard permission to use all commands and to strip logs with all axes | Default Op

 ## Aliases: